 Eventually I was leading the docs team as a volunteer contributor.
 In late 2007 I received a call from then Fedora Project Leader Max Spevack, who was looking to bring on a successor full-time at Red Hat, the project’s main sponsor.
 Not wanting to later regret a golden opportunity, I left one successful career and started what became another.
 As FPL I helped lead a community of hundreds of active contributors building, integrating, evangelizing, and educating about Fedora and open source technologies.

 I served as FPL for two and a half fun and challenging years.
 After this, I transitioned to a job working as an engineering manager, coordinating development for the Red Hat Enterprise Linux 7 product over the course of four years.
-Since late 2013 I’ve been managing the Fedora Engineering team for Red Hat, where I’m deeply involved in the open source community.
+Starting in late 2013 I began managing the Fedora Engineering team for Red Hat.
+At the beginning of 2018 I moved to a new management role that oversees Fedora, CentOS, and numerous additional engineers in the Platform department.

 I’m also the principal author of PulseCaster, a free software audio tool for novice podcasters, and a frequent contributor to Fedora Magazine.
 I write quite a bit about my current tech projects and musings at my blog on this site.